Print

 The two great prophetic themes are words condemning idolatry and injustice.
 These are based on the breaking of what Jesus declared were the two greatest commandments: To love God (Commandments 1-4), and to love your neighbour (Commandments 5-10).

-Injustice is the result of not being loving to your neighbour, particularly injustice to the poor and needy in society.
+Injustice is the result of not being loving to your neighbour, particularly through injustice to the poor and needy in society.
 This comes as a result of having wrong view of God.

 Hosea's greatest emphasis is on idolatry being spiritual adultery, which complements Amos' greatest emphasis being on social injustice, particularly the rich oppressing the poor.